dan-koller/SISwift/README.md

 ## Intro

 When I first started development with macOS, I often needed to access system information like the cpu architecture, system memory usage, and so on.
-I haven't found simple way to access this data using Swift, so I initially created a Wrapper for some C code, that allowed my to monitor the system.
-SISwift introduces a simple way to access system information using Swift.
+I haven't found simple way to access this data using Swift, so I initially created a Wrapper for some C code, that allowed me to monitor the system.
+SISwift now introduces a simple way to access system information using Swift.

 Features: